19hours/sg-statutes/Acts/Land Titles Act.md

 (c) he may —

-(i) require any person who may have possession or control of an instrument relating to land the subject of a dealing, or relating to title to any such land, to produce that instrument; and
+(i) require any person who may have possession or control of an instrument relating to land which is the subject of a dealing, or relating to title to any such land, to produce that instrument; and

+[Act 8 of 2014 wef 15/08/2014]

 (ii) retain any such instrument, whether produced pursuant to this paragraph or otherwise,